 Deep Dive

-What this means: This is bullish for NIL because it makes the network significantly easier and faster for developers to use.
-A smoother developer experience can lead to more applications being built, which drives demand for NIL tokens to pay for private compute and storage services.
+What this means: This is bullish for NIL because it makes the network more powerful and attractive to builders.
+Developers can now create more sophisticated and efficient privacy-focused apps, particularly in AI, which could drive greater usage of Nillion's "Blind Computer" and demand for NIL tokens to pay for computation.

 (Nillion)